-Teddy Bears are greatly loved by their owners, no matter if they are young or old!
-Kids like to take their teddy bears everywhere, at home and to places like the park, daycare and restaurants.
-No one wants dust mites and germs on their bears, because this can pass germs and illnesses on to family members.
+Teddy Bears are greatly loved by their owners, no matter if they are young or old.
+Kids like to take their teddy bears everywhere, at home and to places like the park, daycare, and restaurants.
+No one wants dust mites and mold on their bears because this can pass germs and illnesses on to family members.

 Can you wash teddy bears?